carolainesantos/carolainesantos/README.md

 <h2>🌸 A little about myself</h2>

 - 🌱 I'm learning about programming logic and some languages;
-- 🎓 I'm doing my courses about IT, at @senacsc;
+- 🎓 I'm doing my course about IT, at @senacsc;
 - 👩🏻‍💻 Lover of technology;